Kathy is a freelance writer from Canada who is always on the lookout for fun things to do with her family.

 Having some yummy snacks on hand will make it seem more like a party.

 23. Go Roller Skating

 When was the last time you went roller skating?
 If it's been awhile, why not give it a try?
 Find a local roller rink and try to recapture some of your youth!

 24. Have a Dance Party

 Have the kids invite a few friends over and host a dance party.
-Either play some tunes on the stereo, or they can play one of those dance video games if you have one.
+Either play some tunes on the stereo or have the kids play one of those dance video games, if you have one.
 Dancing is a great way to get some exercise and have fun at the same time.
-Don't be afraid to join in the fun - you may want to warn your kids first though.
+Don't be afraid to join in the fun—you may want to warn your kids first, though.

 25. Do Some Volunteer Work

 Just because the kids are out of school doesn't mean their learning should come to a halt.
 Teach them about compassion and helping others by volunteering together over the holiday.
 Volunteering at a food bank is a popular choice for families looking for volunteer work they can do together, but there are likely lots of organizations in your neighbourhood that could use a helping hand.
 This article on volunteer ideas for kids will give you more ideas.

 As you can see, you don't have to travel far to keep busy during your kids' winter break.
 With a bit of creativity and planning, you can all have lots of fun—and the kids will be back at school before you know it!

 Ten easy to plan adventures for your next staycation.